hansfranke1985/ADS/DataWrangling/week_6_DataPreProcessing/README.md

 Normalization by **decimal scaling** normalizes by moving the decimal point of values of attribute A. The number of decimal points moved depends on the maximum absolute value of A.

-3.5.3 Discretization by Binning 115
+### 3.5.3 Discretization by Binning 115

+Binning does not use class information and is therefore an unsupervised discretization technique.
+It is sensitive to the user-specified number of bins, as well as the presence of outliers.

-3.5.4 Discretization by Histogram Analysis 115
+### 3.5.4 Discretization by Histogram Analysis 115

-3.5.5 Discretization by Cluster, Decision Tree, and Correlation Analyses 116 3.5.6 Concept Hierarchy Generation for Nominal Data 117
+### 3.5.5 Discretization by Cluster, Decision Tree, and Correlation Analyses 116

+### 3.5.6 Concept Hierarchy Generation for Nominal Data 117